Topological mass generation in gapless systems: Topological mass generation in gapped systems

 which shows that $f_{\mu\nu}$ and $h_{\mu_1...\mu_{D-2}}$ are both massive.

 In order to count the physical degrees of freedom, we locally solve the equations of motion in \ers{a-EOM_D} and \eqref{b-EOM_D} as

-Here, the $(D-3)$-form and 0-form fields $\bar b_{\nu_2...\nu_{D-2}}$ and $\bar a$ are possible ambiguities of the solutions, and they can be absorbed into $b_{\mu_1...\mu_{D-2}}$ and $a_{\mu}$ by gauge fixing.
+Here, the $(D-3)$- and zero-form fields $\bar b_{\nu_2...\nu_{D-2}}$ and $\bar a$ are possible ambiguities of the solutions, and they can be absorbed into $b_{\mu_1...\mu_{D-2}}$ and $a_{\mu}$ by gauge fixing.
 Combining the solutions in \ers{a-sol_D} and \eqref{b-sol_D} with the Bianchi identities leads to the constraints on the gauge fields,

 which provide $\fr{(D-1)(D-2)}{2}$ and $1$ constraints, respectively.
 Therefore, both $a_\mu$ and $b_{\mu_1...\mu_{D-2}}$ have $D-1 = \fr{D(D-1)}{2} - \fr{(D-1)(D-2)}{2}$ degrees of freedom.
 Furthermore, $b_{\mu_1...\mu_{D-2}}$ and $a_\mu$ are related to each other by the equations of motion, and the physical degrees of freedom of this system is $D-1$.